-In this article we will look at seven different categories of product images that can help bridge this gap between the physical world and the digital shopping experience.
+In this article we will look at 7 different types of product images that can help bridge this gap between the physical world and the digital shopping experience.
 At the end of the article you will find a brief run-down of the key takeaways.

 If you ask somebody if their TV accepts “YPbPr analog component video input” most people will simply stare at you bewildered.
 However, if you show them a picture like this:

 Quite a few people will likely nod in recognition, and the ones who don’t will at least have a chance at figuring it out by looking at the back of their TV to see if it’s compatible.
 These types of compatibility images are extremely important to include in your image collage for all products that require manual setup and configuration.
 The image serves as a visual guidance, reducing anxiety by answering the simple question most non-technical folks worry about: “will it work for me?”
 Even the ones who might know what YPbPr is will still benefit from the visual reassurance that they are indeed buying the right product.

 When you associate a product with other products the target customer finds appealing, you sell more than just the product – you sell a lifestyle.